LonelyRick/AIOpenScience/README.md

 ```bash
 pip install PyPDF2
 ```
-5) Add in the folder ./code/shared all the PDFs that you want to have analyzed
+5) Add in the folder ./code/shared all the downloaded PDFs that you want to have analyzed
 6) Get Grobid Docker image and run it in port 8070
 ```bash
 docker pull lfoppiano/grobid:0.7.2